gogetdata/ggd-recipes/docs/source/index.rst

 1. Install conda
 ----------------
 ggd requires the conda package management system be installed on your system.
-Loading conda from a module is not sufficient [as data packages are stored in conda root (verify)].
+Loading conda from a module is not sufficient as data packages are stored in conda root.
 Please install Anaconda or Miniconda onto your system.
-The best way to install it is with the `Miniconda <http://conda.pydata.org/miniconda.html>`_ package.
+The best way to install is with the `Miniconda <http://conda.pydata.org/miniconda.html>`_ package.
 The Python 3 version is recommended.

 2. Configure the conda channels